WrinkleRelease/anki-cards/verbs/readme.md

 This folder contains the HTML for the card `front`, card `back`, and the CSS `styles` section.

+The purpose of this deck is to act as an easy-to-access conjugation repository for verbs on the JLPT N5 through  JLPT N1 exams.
+The card format might change as I discover which conjugations are most important, or, conversely, are hardly used in normal media.

 ## Front Features
 The `front` contains an input field that asks for the `Reading` of the words, not the meaning.
 Only one input field per side is supported by Anki.